Unuseptiy/soc_network/README.md

 # Social network posts

-This repository presents the application that implements some logic of posts work and users work of social network.
+This repository contains an application that implements some logic of the work of posts and users of the social network.

 ## How to use
 You need poetry and docker installed.